-Step 2: Analyse changes to your customer buying behaviour and keywords
+Lesson 2: Analyse changes to your customer buying behaviour and keywords

-How people respond to a pandemic can shift buying behaviour in strange and often illogical ways.
+As we’ve seen over the course of this past year, how people respond to a pandemic can shift buying behaviour in strange and often illogical ways.
 That impacts keywords, channels and purchasing patterns.

 This shift towards social platforms also highlights the value of exploring ad options on more standard social media.
 For example, looking into Instagram Shopping, or selling products directly through Facebook.

 More broadly, changes in buying patterns and expansion onto new ecommerce channels require a refresh of your keyword lists.
 Make sure that you go back to the basics and review your keywords.
-For businesses with the budget to experiment, now may be the time to do so.

-Step 3: Geographically target your PPC spend
+Lesson 3: Geographically target your PPC spend